 The health risk of exposure to pesticide residues is considered within the framework of typical residential exposure scenarios, based on the types of equipment, techniques, and pesticide products that have been employed, such as enclosed bait stations for rodenticides, various handheld equipment for spot treatments of insecticides and herbicides, and a number of ready-to-use (RTU) methods such as aerosol cans and baits.
 The control of rodents required the majority of pest management inputs, with the acutely toxic rodenticides staged as solid formulation lethal baits placed in tamper-resistant bait stations indoors and outdoors throughout cantonment areas.
 Nuisance insects, including biting and stinging insects such as bees, wasps, and ants, also required significant pest management inputs.
 Use of pesticides targeting against these pests generally involved selection of compounds with low mammalian toxicity and short-term residual using pinpoint rather than broadcast application techniques.
 No specific hazard sources were documented in DOEHRS from 1 January 2008 to 31 December 2008 (Reference 1).
-No pesticide application reports were available in the MESL data portal for Objective Jaguar North.
+No pesticide application reports were available for Roword.